AlfredA93/AlgebraPenguins/README.md

     ![normal equation 2](assets/documentation-webp/normal-equation.webp)

-    - The user can then choose whether they want to work out normal equations or easy by clicking the associated easy or normal buttons.
+    - The user can then choose whether they want to work out normal equations or easy equations by clicking the associated easy or normal buttons.
 Once clicked, this equation will repeat unless otherwise specified (by clicking the opposite button).
 This how the easy equation looks in full view of the game section.

     ![easy equation 2](assets/documentation-webp/easy-equation.webp)

 - User Input Section
     - This is where the user can input a number of their choosing to guess the value of 'n' and then submit that answer for evaluation.
     - The answer will also be evaluated if the user presses the enter key instead of clicking the submit button.
+    - The user input is disabled until the start button is clicked.

     ![user submit](assets/documentation-webp/input.webp)